AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-29/acsd-50260-graphql-product-search-results-are-limited.md

 `total_count = 10k`

-No possibility to get products following this 10k batch in the search results.
+No possibility of getting products following this 10k batch in the search results.

 ## Apply the patch